OutSystems/docs-odc/src/eap/neo-differences.md

 ## Build once, deploy many times

-Project Neo uses the term "stage" instead of "environment."
-A stage (Dev, QA or Prod) is a step within your continuous delivery pipeline that includes Runtime resources.
+Project Neo uses the term "stage" instead of "environment".
+A stage (Development, Test or Production) is a step within your continuous delivery pipeline that includes Runtime resources.
 Project Neo separates Platform and Runtime resources, allowing development to scale independently of apps deployed to stages.

 Project Neo has a centralized code repository, which enables you to build your app once, and then deploy it to multiple stages.
 In Project Neo, when you click 1-Click Publish in Service Studio, your code builds and your app gets deployed to the Dev stage.
 A container image also gets saved in a registry.
-When you're ready to promote your app to the next stage (for example, from Dev to QA), the version that exists in the registry gets promoted without the need to recompile any code.
+When you're ready to promote your app to the next stage (for example, from Development to Test), the version that exists in the registry gets promoted without the need to recompile any code.
 In Project Neo, Service Studio connects to the Platform, which pushes content to the Dev stage.
-Service Studio does not connect to the QA or Prod stage.
+Service Studio doesn't connect to the Test or Production stage.

-In contrast, OutSystems 11 has a code repository per environment (Dev, QA, and Prod), which requires rebuilding each time you deploy to a new environment.
+In contrast, OutSystems 11 has a code repository per environment (Development, Test, and Production), which requires rebuilding each time you deploy to a new environment.
 Additionally, in OutSystems 11, Service Studio connects to each environment where you build and deploy your apps.

 ## App-level development